raganwald-deprecated/homoiconic/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown

 It works.
 And it looks familiar!
 We have defined our own version of [andand](http://github.com/raganwald/andand/tree "sudo gem install andand"), only this is much more **interesting**.
 Instead of a one-off handy-dandy, we have created a method that creates similar methods.

-Let's try it again, this time emulating Chris Wanstrath's `try`:
+Let's try it again, this time emulating Chris Wanstrath's [try](http://ozmm.org/posts/try.html):

 	quirky_bird_extend(:try) do |value|
 	  returning(BlankSlate.new) do |it|